ibm-cloud-docs/containers/cs_encrypt.md

 ## Encrypting data by using IBM Cloud Data Shield (Beta)
 {: #datashield}

-{{site.data.keyword.datashield_short}} is integrated with Intel® Software Guard Extensions (SGX) and Fortanix® technology so that your {{site.data.keyword.Bluemix_notm}} container workload code and data are protected in use.
+{{site.data.keyword.datashield_short}} is integrated with Intel® Software Guard Extensions (SGX) and Fortanix® technology so that your {{site.data.keyword.cloud_notm}} container workload code and data are protected in use.
 The app code and data run in CPU-hardened enclaves, which are trusted areas of memory on the worker node that protect critical aspects of the app, which helps to keep the code and data confidential and unmodified.
 {: shortdesc}

 When it comes to protecting your data, encryption is one of the most popular and effective controls.
 But the data must be encrypted at each step of its lifecycle.
 Data goes through three phases during its lifecycle: data at rest, data in motion, and data in use.
 Data at rest and in motion are commonly used to protect data when it is stored and when it is transported.
 Taking that protection one step further, you can now encrypt data in use.